digipolisantwerp/auth_aspnetcore_deprecated/README.md

 The Auth framework is registered in the ConfigureServices method of the Startup class.

-There are 2 ways to configure the DataAccess framework: using a json config file or using code
+There are 2 ways to configure the Auth framework: using a json config file or using code

 ### Json config file